30 Oct How to maintain my CIBIL score?

-A person with better CIBIL score not only has higher chances of securing a loan, but also he/she can avail lower interest rates in comparison to a person with a worse CIBIL score.
+A person with a better CIBIL score not only has higher chances of securing a loan but also he/she can avail of lower interest rates in comparison to a person with a worse CIBIL score.

 All banks trust the CIBIL score as it accurately highlights the creditworthiness of an individual.